theupdateframework/taps/tap14.md

 ## How a repository updates

-Repositories will add metadata for new TUF specification versions in new directories.
+Repositories will add two things.
+They MUST put metadata for new TUF specification versions in new directories.
+In addition, root metadata on a repository MUST add a `supported_versions` field to indicate which specification versions are supported.

 As described in the [Rationale](#rationale), repositories should support multiple TUF specification versions.
 In order to do so, this TAP proposes a new directory structure for repositories.
-When a repository manager chooses to upgrade to a new major TUF specification version, they create a new directory on the repository named for the major version (for example 2.0.0).
+When a repository manager chooses to upgrade to a new major TUF specification version, they create a new directory on the repository named for the major version (for example 2).
 This directory will contain all metadata files for the new specification version, but target files will remain in the parent directory to save space.
 In this case the metadata files (in directories according to their spec version) can point to target files relative to the parent directory.
 After creating